 To create a red dye bath, gather the reddest hips and boil with water.
 If you have no roses, dried rose hips are available for purchase.

 St. John's Wort

 It is a perennial plant with extensive, creeping rhizomes.
 Its stems are erect and the leaves are yellow-green.
 The flowers have five petals and are bright yellow with conspicuous black dots.
-The flowers appear between late spring and early to mid summer.
+The flowers appear between late spring and early to mid-summer.

-The whole plant must be soaked in isopropyl alcohol (rubbing alcohol) to create a red dye bath.Continue to 16 of 17 below.
+The whole plant must be soaked in isopropyl alcohol (rubbing alcohol) to create a red dye bath.

-Almost every part of the common sumac plant can be used to create dye.
-It is the leaves that will produce a tan or very light brown dye.
-The leaves yield tannin.
+Almost every part of the common sumac plant can be used to create a dye.
+The leaves will produce a tan or very light brown dye when boiled with water.
 Leather tanned with sumac is flexible, light in weight, and light in color.
-One type of leather made with sumac tannins is morocco leather.
+One type of leather made with sumac tannins is Morocco leather.

-Is the ripened fruit that will produce a light red dye bath when boiled with water.Continue to 17 of 17 below.
+It is the ripened fruit that will produce a light red dye bath when boiled with water.